onlinerj/E2E-VPN-Solution/Readme.txt

 - Very high ping or round trip latency times
 - Server disconnection issues

-The typical latency to various nearby servers looks like this:
+The typical latency to various nearby servers from New Delhi looks like this:

 - Mumbai: 24ms
 - Chennai: 39ms